wp-plugins/gigpress/readme.txt

 * No lock-in here.
 Import your shows from a CSV file, without fear of duplicate data.
 Export your shows database to CSV - filtered by artist, tour, and date.

 == Changelog ==

+= 2.2.3 =

+* Added link to add a similar show (copying all previous info) to the post-add success message - generously sponsored by Lee Eiseman
+* Added more limit options to the Manage Shows screen
+* Show scope is now sticky per-user on the Manage Shows screen
+* Changed `.divider` CSS class to `.gigpress-divider` to prevent CSS conflicts with some themes

 = 2.2.2 =